jihedkdiss/Bac23/README.md

 # Bac23
- A variety of solutions to different Bac exercices in Python.
+ A variety of solutions to different Bac exercices in Python & Java.